commercelayer/commercelayer-docs-resources/webhooks/object.md

 # The webhook object

-A webhook object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/webhooks endpoint</b>.
+A webhook object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/webhooks` endpoint.

 ## Fields